Karuppannan Veluthambi: Career

 After moving back to India in 1988, Veluthambi enrolled in Madurai Kamaraj University, where he served as Professor and Head of the School of Biotechnology.
 Veluthambi pioneered plant genetic engineering research and teaching programmes while he was at Madurai Kamaraj University.
 He published the first ever study on T-DNA events known as "long transfers" that occurred outside the left T-DNA border.
-As his achievements, he Mungbean Yellow Mosaic Virus, which causes Blackgram Yellow Mosaic Disease, was cloned and sequenced by him.
+As his achievements, the Mungbean Yellow Mosaic Virus, which causes Blackgram Yellow Mosaic Disease, was cloned and sequenced by him.
 It has been demonstrated that blackgram is resistant to the yellow mosaic disease when RNA silencing is mediated by hairpin RNA.
 He created marker-free transgenic rice, which allays a significant biosafety worry about the horizontal transfer of antibiotic resistance genes to soil microorganisms.
 In his academic career, Veluthambi also served as the Dean of Research and Development in Madurai Kamaraj University.
 A DBT Centre for Plant Molecular Biology was created in Madurai Kamaraj University by Veluthambi under the direction of Professor A. Gnanam.
 He established a Technician Training Programme dedicated in Biotechnology in Madurai as part of DBT's efforts to create the human resource base to teach the Diploma Course in Methods in Biotechnology.
 With assistance from the Rockefeller Foundation, the United States, and the Indo-Swiss Collaboration in Biotechnology, he started international research programmes at Madurai Kamaraj University.
+He also served as the Genetic Engineering Appraisal Committee (GEAC)- Co-Chair for Genetically modified rice project.